Aishwaryabadrapu/Wireshark-SOC-Lab/README.md

 To capture and analyze network traffic using Wireshark and identify normal and suspicious communication patterns relevant to a SOC L1 analyst role.

 ## Scenario
+A SOC analyst investigates network traffic from a user workstation after suspicious browsing activity was reported.
+The objective is to analyze captured packets to identify normal and potentially suspicious traffic patterns such as DNS queries, HTTP communication, ICMP activity, and TCP connection attempts.
 ## Tools Used
 - Wireshark
 - Windows OS